tangentyh/notes-of-tan/docs/backend/SQL_notes.md

      - `FULL` — an additional `Table_type` column, with values `BASE TABLE`, `VIEW` and `SYSTEM VIEW` (only for `INFORMATION_SCHEMA`)
      - corresponding table in `INFORMATION_SCHEMA` — `INFORMATION_SCHEMA.TABLES`
      - CLI — `mysqlshow db_name`
-   - `SHOW TABLE STATUS` — works likes SHOW TABLES, but provides a lot of information
+   - `SHOW TABLE STATUS` — works likes `SHOW TABLES`, but provides a lot of information
      ```
      SHOW TABLE STATUS
          [{FROM | IN} db_name]